Majoka2001/Car_Class_Prediction/README.md

 Before diving into machine learning, it's crucial to know which features are potentially **informative** and **correlated**—both with each other and with the target variable.
 This notebook answers questions like:

 - Are `maintenance cost` and `safety` levels related?
-- Do `number of doors` and `passenger capacity` influence each other?
+- Do cars with higher buying cost usually have high maintenance cost as well?
+- How does seating capacity of a car correlate to its number of doors?
 - Which features show **statistical dependence** on the **target class**?

 ---